1918 Facts, Fun Trivia and History

 A carrier pigeon named Cher Ami saved 194 American soldiers by delivering a message to nearby support despite being blinded in one eye, shot through the breast, covered in blood, and with a leg hanging on by a tendon.

 The phrase “The First World War” was used as early as 1918, by Niall Ferguson, who felt it would not be the last.

 There is only a single known audio recording from WWI.
 It involves British troops firing gas shells at German positions during their advance on Lille, France, on October 9, 1918.

-There is a monument to honor the almost one million Allied horses who died during the First World War in Ascot, near Windsor Castle, UK.
-Of one million drafted horses only 62,000 returned 1918.
+A monument honors the almost one million Allied horses who died during the First World War in Ascot, near Windsor Castle, UK.
+Of one million drafted horses, only 62,000 returned in 1918.

-Veterans Day originated as Armistice Day, marking the end of WW1 hostilities which occurred in 1918 in the 11th month, on the 11th day, at the 11th hour.
+Veterans Day originated as Armistice Day, marking the end of WW1 hostilities in 1918 in the 11th month, on the 11th day, at the 11th hour.

-After the Treaty of Versailles (end of WW I) the French Commander-in-chief said “This is not a Peace.
+After the Treaty of Versailles (end of WW I), the French Commander-in-chief said, “This is not a Peace.
 It is an Armistice for 20 years”.
-20 years and 65 days later, WW II began.
+Twenty years and 65 days later, WW II began.

 The steamer Princess Sophia sank on Vanderbilt Reef near Juneau, Alaska, and 353 people died.

 The Great Train Wreck of 1918: in Nashville, Tennessee, an inbound local train collided with an outbound express, killing 101 people.